NativeScript/plugins/README.md

 # How to use?

 This workspace manages the suite of plugins listed above.

+In general, when in doubt with what to do, just `npm start`.

 ```bash
 npm run setup